Xyaneon/LTUAssistantPlus/README.md

 ## License

 This project is made available under the MIT license.
 Please see the [LICENSE][license] file in the project root directory for details.

 License notices for third-party software libraries this project uses are listed in the [THIRD_PARTY_NOTICES.txt][third-party notices] file for reference.

+## About

+This was a project by Christopher Horton and Mengyi Chen for Lawrence Technological University's Collaborative Research Project 2 course during the Fall 2019 semester.
+It was done under the supervision and guidance of Dr.
+Paula Lauren.

 [beautifulsoup4]: https://pypi.org/project/beautifulsoup4/
 [Chocolatey]: https://chocolatey.org/